GEOFF CLEWS, LL.B (Hons), M. Jur. (Distn) (Auck.), AIF, FANZCN, M. Inst. D.

 - "Highlighted by market commentators as an 'excellent' adviser, Geoffrey Clews...impresses with his abilities representing high net worth individuals in criminal proceedings relating to allegations of tax evasion."
 Chambers Asia Pacific 2016

 - Best Lawyers in New Zealand, 2016-17 edition, Listed for tax , wills and trusts.
-Auckland Tax Lawyer of the year.
+Auckland Tax Lawyer of the year for 2017.

 - A "very good operator"... lauded by clients as "knowledgeable and a very safe pair of hands in a serious tax dispute."
 He has extensive experience representing high net worth individuals in criminal proceedings concerning allegations of tax evasion.
 According to one source, "in the criminal area he is brilliant."
 Chambers Asia Pacific 2017